+"It may not be the

+Atlantic Ocean out there,

+but it's a unique venue as

+opposed to LaFortune

 Ballroom."

+Matt Smith

+senior class president

-Matt Smith "I thought it had the possibility of being a really good, responsible event where alcohol just happened to be served," Poorman said, adding that Student Affairs was glad to see the senior class sponsor an event outside of senior week.
-Students meet Hispanic leaders "It motivated me to do something."
-Evelyn Gonzales Saint Mary's senior ♦ Saint Mary's students attend Chicago conference By ROCIO ESTRADA News Writer Ten Saint Mary's students participated this weekend in the 20th annual United States Hispanic Leadership Institute Conference held in Chicago.
+"I thought it had the possibility of being a really good, responsible event where alcohol just happened to be served," Poorman said, adding that Student Affairs was glad to see the senior class sponsor an event outside of senior

+see EVENT/page 4

+Students meet Hispanic leaders

+"It motivated me to do

+something."

+Evelyn Gonzales

+Saint Mary's senior

+"I got a kick out of

+making comments to

+State kids."

+Christopher Murphy

+freshman

+♦ Saint Mary's students attend Chicago conference

+By ROCIO ESTRADA News Writer

+Ten Saint Mary's students participated this weekend in the 20th annual United States Hispanic Leadership Institute Conference held Chicago.

 The conference attracts more than 8,000 people from nearly 40 states every year and invites leading Latinos to speak.

 Speakers this year included U.S. Rep. Luis Gutierrez; Lt.
-Consuelo Castillo Kickbusch.
-President of Educational Achievement Services; and Joaquin Blaya, who was awarded the National Hispanic Hero Award during Saturday night's dinner.
-The conference focused on great Latino heroes, such as Cesar Chavez, who dedicated his life to working with The United Farm Workers for job equality.
+Consuelo Castillo Kickbusch, President of Educational Achievement Services; and Joaquin Blava, who was awarded the National Hispanic Hero Award during Saturday night's dinner.

+The conference focused on

+great Latino heroes, such as Cesar Chavez, who dedicated his life to working with The United Farm Workers for job

 The speakers led forums and lectures on topics that affect Latinos today.
-Some of the workshops that students participated in included "Anatomy of a Leader," "Latinos in the Media: Friends or Foes" and "Why Latinos Aren't Making it in Schools."
+Some of the workshops that students participated in included "Anatomy of a Leader," "Latinos in the

+Friends or Foes" and Why Latinos Aren't Making it in Schools.'
 "It motivated me to do something and gave me the enthusiasm and the drive I need to do something for my Latino community," said Saint Mary's senior Evelyn Gonzales.

 Gonzales, along with seniors Emma Melero, Erika Brito and Monica Ortiz agreed that the conference was one of the greatest experiences that they have ever had.
 "I wish I could have gone Contact Rocio Estrada at estr6038@saintmarys.edu.
+Monday, September 23, 2002